Gaius-Augustus/GALBA/README.md

 -   Use simple scaffold names in the genome file (e.g. ```>contig1``` will work better than ```>contig1my custom species namesome putative function /more/information/  and lots of special characters %&!*(){}```).
 Make the scaffold names in all your fasta files simple before running any alignment program.

 -   In order to predict genes accurately in a novel genome, the genome should be masked for repeats.
 This will avoid the prediction of false positive gene structures in repetitive and low complexitiy regions.
-In case of AUGUSTUS, softmasking (i.e. putting repeat regions into lower case letters and all other regions into upper case letters) leads to better results than hardmasking (i.e. replacing letters in repetitive regions by the letter `N` for unknown nucleotide).
+In the case of AUGUSTUS, softmasking (i.e., putting repeat regions into lower case letters and all other regions into upper case letters) leads to better results than hardmasking (i.e., replacing letters in repetitive regions by the letter `N` for unknown nucleotide).
 If the genome is softmasked, use the `--softmasking` flag of `galba.pl`.

 -   Always check gene prediction results before further usage!
-You can e.g. use a genome browser for visual inspection of gene models in context with extrinsic evidence data.
+You can, e.g. use a genome browser for visual inspection of gene models in context with extrinsic evidence data.
 GALBA supports the generation of track data hubs for the UCSC Genome Browser with MakeHub for this purpose.

 Overview running GALBA
 ====================================

 GALBA mainly features semi-unsupervised, protein sequence evidence data supported training of AUGUSTUS with integration of extrinsic evidence in the final gene prediction step.
-GALBA can be used either with Miniprot or GenomeThreader as protein spliced aligner.
-Miniprot is our preferred aligner because it continues to undergo development and it is faster than GenomeThreader.
+GALBA can be used either with Miniprot or GenomeThreader as a protein spliced aligner.
+Miniprot is our preferred aligner because it continues to undergo development and is faster than GenomeThreader.

 ![galba-miniprot\[fig1\]](docs/figs/galba_miniprot.png)